gholzmacher/CPSWordPress/_pages/home.md

 								Knowing your weakness is as important as knowing your strength.
 The smallest vulnerability can compromise an entire network.
 													<h3>
 								Improve Your Security Posture							</h3>
-								Critical Path Security provides proactive strategies to protect vital data, systems and infrastructure, ensuring a rapid response to a perceived threat.
+								Proactive strategies to protect vital data, systems and infrastructure, ensuring a rapid response to a perceived threat.
 													<a href="https://www.criticalpathsecurity.com/services/compliance-audits/">
 								Learn More							</a>
 													<h3>